beneboeck/icml24_rebuttal/README.md

 ence on Sampling Theory and Applications (SampTA), 2015, pp. 478–482.

 [3] A. Bora, E. Price, and A. G. Dimakis, “AmbientGAN: Generative models from lossy measurements,” in Int.
 Conf. on Learning Representations, 2018.

+[4] Bora, A., Jalal, A., Price, E., and Dimakis, A. G. Compressed sensing using generative models.
+In Proceedings of the 34th Int.
+Conf. on Machine Learning, volume 70 of Proc. of Machine Learning Research, pp. 537–546.
+PMLR, Aug 2017.